symfony-cmf/symfony-cmf-docs/components/routing.rst

 adds loading routes from the database and the concept of referenced content.

 To instantiate a DynamicRouter, you need an implementation of the RouteRepositoryInterface.
-See the `Symfony2 RoutingExtraBundle <https://github.com/symfony-cmf/RoutingExtraBundle>`_ document classes for an example.
+See the `RoutingExtraBundle <https://github.com/symfony-cmf/RoutingExtraBundle>`_ document classes for an example.

 You will want to create controller mappers that decide what controller will